 1. Create an AI policy for your firm

-Creating an AI policy for your firm or legal department is a constructive way to ensure AI is integrated into your practice responsibly and in compliance with professional standards.
-A good policy sets clear guidelines for using AI tools, helping to safeguard client confidentiality, confirm the veracity of AI-generated outputs and address potential biases.
+Creating an AI policy for your firm or legal department is a constructive way to ensure you integrate AI into your practice responsibly and in compliance with professional standards.
+A good policy sets clear guidelines for using AI tools to safeguard client confidentiality, confirm the veracity of AI-generated outputs, and address potential biases.
+Doing so also reduces legal risks, builds client trust, and demonstrates your firm’s commitment to responsible, ethical legal practices.

 Include the following in your policy: